 FTM/N chest surgery is a life-changing procedure that requires careful planning and consideration in advance.
 Because FTM/N chest reconstruction is a major surgical procedure, you will need to take time off from work and other normal routines to rest and recuperate.
 Most patients feel up to resuming sedentary work and light physical activity within 7 to 9 days.

 Any physical activity that may cause your heart rate to increase or for you break out in a sweat should be avoided for at least three weeks.
 Heavy lifting and chest exercises should be avoided for at least 5 to 6 weeks.

 Generally speaking, your employer is required to grant you an adequate amount of time off for both surgery and recovery.
-Dr. Mosser will provide you with a doctor’s note regarding your activity restrictions.
+Your surgeon will provide you with a doctor’s note regarding your activity restrictions.
 The note will not include any information regarding the nature of your procedure.
 Your employer is not required to know what type of procedure you have undergone.

 FTM/N chest reconstruction recovery is tolerated well by most patients.
 When you wake up from surgery, it’s normal to experience some discomfort, swelling and bruising.
 Your chest will be wrapped in gauze dressings and a compression vest for support.

 You will need to take medication during your recovery.
-Dr. Mosser will provide you with oral pain medication to help you manage your discomfort.
+Your surgeon will provide you with oral pain medication to help you manage your discomfort.
 You will also have already gotten a dose of antibiotics during surgery, which will decrease your risk of a post-surgical infection.

 You will be required to wear a special compression vest for a few weeks to minimize swelling and to help the skin tighten.
-Depending on the amount of tissue removed, Dr. Mosser usually also places temporary surgical drains in your incisions, or the side of your chest to collect excess fluid build-up.
+Depending on the amount of tissue removed, Dr. Mosser and Dr. Facque usually also place temporary surgical drains in your incisions, or the side of your chest to collect excess fluid build-up.